What is known about the Coronavirus COVID-19

 Changing Occupant Activities and Behavior

-Based on what is currently known about the virus, it spreads from person-to-person.
-“By touching a surface or object that has the virus on it and then touching their own mouth, nose or possibly their eyes,” a person could become ill, warned the Centers for Disease Control and Prevention (CDC).
-The CDC also suggests that employers educate their employees on behaviors that will help break the chain of infection.
+Based on what is currently known about the virus COVID-19, it spreads from person-to-person.
+“By touching a surface or object that has the virus on it and then touching their own mouth, nose or possibly their eyes,” a person could become ill.
+This statement is from the Centers for Disease Control and Prevention (CDC).
+Most importantly, the CDC also suggests that employers educate their employees on behaviors that will help break the chain of infection.

 - Have employees frequently wash their hands with soap and water for at least 20 seconds.
 When soap and running water are unavailable, use an alcohol-based hand rub with at least 60% alcohol.